The Saturday Evening Post: 20th century

+21st century

 With the January/February 2013 issue, the Post launched a major makeover of the publication, including a new cover design and efforts to increase the magazine's profile, in response to a general public misbelief that it was no longer in existence.
 The magazine's new logo is an update of a logo it had used beginning in 1942.
 As of October 2018, the complete archive of the magazine is available online.

 Legacy

-The Post has made significant contributions to American and world culture.

 Illustrations

-In 1916, Saturday Evening Post editor George Horace Lorimer discovered Norman Rockwell, then an unknown 22-year-old New York artist.
+In 1916, Saturday Evening Post editor George Horace Lorimer discovered Norman Rockwell, then an unknown 22-year-old New York City artist.
 Lorimer promptly purchased two illustrations from Rockwell, using them as covers, and commissioned three more drawings.
 Rockwell's illustrations of the American family and rural life of a bygone era became icons.
 During his 50-year career with the Post, Rockwell painted more than 300 covers.

 The Post also employed Nebraska artist John Philip Falter, who became known as "a painter of Americana with an accent of the Middle West," who "brought out some of the homeliness and humor of Middle Western town life and home life."
 He produced 120 covers for the Post between 1943 and 1968, ceasing only when the magazine began displaying photographs on its covers.